REACHING OUT FOOD CENTER

 San José Launches Virtual Recreation Center

-Today, the City of San José Parks, Recreation, and Neighborhood Services Department launched a virtual center supporting physical and mental health through online learning and creative at-home activities.
+The City of San José Parks, Recreation, and Neighborhood Services Department launched a virtual center supporting physical and mental health through online learning and creative at-home activities.
 This digital resource will include links to live pilot classes, recorded entertainment, online resources, and fun educational activities for all ages.
-The Virtual Recreation Center will feature community centers, attractions like Happy Hollow Park & Zoo, 360 degree park views, online workouts, digital excursions, and more.
+The Virtual Recreation Center will feature community centers, attractions like Happy Hollow Park & Zoo, 360-degree park views, online workouts, digital excursions, and more.
 Learn more at bit.ly/sjvirtualrec.